tendermint/tendermint/README.md

 Blockchains are a system for multi-master state machine replication.
 **ABCI** is an interface that defines the boundary between the replication engine (the blockchain), and the state machine (the application).
-It is most commonly implemented in the form of the Tendermint Socket Protocol (TSP), also known as Teaspoon.
 By using a socket protocol, we enable a consensus engine running in one process to manage an application state running in another.